Best Car Care Tips for Pollen Season in Bellingham & Beyond

 2. Protect Your Car’s Paint with Wax or Ceramic Coating

 A high-quality wax or ceramic coating acts as a barrier between pollen and your car’s paint.
-This makes it easier to rinse off pollen before it can bond to the surface.
+This makes it easier to rinse off pollen before it can bond to the surface.- Waxing lasts a few weeks and provides a smooth, hydrophobic layer.

 - Ceramic coatings last for months and offer superior protection against pollen, UV rays, and dirt.